jclausen/cbmongodb/README.md

 13. Adds an asJSON argument to find() and findAll() entity queries
 14. Encapsulates all Collection Result queries to provide the following delivery methods:  .asResult() - MongoIterable,  .asCursor() - MongoIterator, .asArray(), asJSON()

+- <strong>Compatibility Note:</strong> This module is no longer compatible with the CFMongoDB module, due to conflicting configuration keys.

 Installation &amp; Configuration
 --------------------------------